Ryuno-Ki/js13kgames/README.md

 In order to comply with the file size limit of 13k bytes, I am writing in plain ECMAScript 5.

-For automation purposes I'm using good old `grunt.
+For automation purposes I'm using good old `grunt`.

 ## Test suite